cameronwp/hurtlingthrough.space/src/pages/posts/20210226-our-story-so-far--getting-admitted-to-mit/index.md

 scientific writing, with me thinking that I wanted to be a science popularizer like my hero, Carl Sagan.
 I was accepted to a couple programs and almost enrolled, but I kept bailing at the last second after deciding that I had better opportunities elsewhere.
 But this time it really happened.
-This opportunity is too good to pass up.
-Twelve years after a bachelors in physics and astronomy, ten years after a masters in teaching, eight years after I taught myself how to code, and three years after I started [work at NASA](/posts/20190615-getting-into-nasa/), I wake up every morning and keep pinching myself that this career is real.
+This opportunity was too good to pass up.

 I applied to AeroAstro because I want my career to define the future of space exploration.
 It's the ultimate game.
 Studying astronomy gives you a longer